speveril/cozy/readme.md

         - or just revisit the whole browser interface in general
     - If a project has a build.js/build.ts, run it after TS compilation
 - RPGKit
+    - Add scripted movement for entities on the map
+    - Add scripted movement for entities in Scenes
     - Can I just slurp in all of the map .ts files automatically instead of having to reference each one?
     - It'd be nice if the persistent stuff in map was easier to use in general
 - Data Editor